Skip to main content

 Reishi indirectly supports hormonal patterns by lowering elevated cortisol, which then allows reproductive and thyroid hormones to function more normally.
 It is not a direct hormone replacement.
 We use it as part of a broader plan that may include sleep, food, and labs.

-The best time of day to take reishi for sleep and stress is about 1 hour before bed, alongside a "digital sunset" routine.
+The best time is about 1 hour before bed, alongside a digital sunset routine.
 Some patients take a smaller dose mid-afternoon to soften the late-day stress spike.
 I avoid morning dosing in patients who already feel low energy at the start of the day.

 You should avoid reishi if you are pregnant or breastfeeding (insufficient long-term data), about to undergo surgery (mild anti-platelet effect), or on multiple anticoagulants.
 Patients with active autoimmune disease should only use reishi under physician supervision because of immune modulation.